Want to set up efficient team goals for your organization?

 Team goals aren’t just simple aspirations for your team.

-They’re clear-cut objectives tied to your team’s performance.
-They help your team identify your action plan and determine what constitutes a meaningful result.
+Team goals are clear-cut objectives tied to your team’s performance that help your team identify an action plan and determine what constitutes a meaningful result.
 They’re also measures of productivity and efficiency; designed to get the best out of your team.

 For example, if Captain America wanted to set a big picture goal for The Avengers, he could set something like “defeat 20 supervillains by October.”